University of Canberra

 Master your big-picture thinking and connect your digital understanding with data analysis, interpretation and management of complex data sets on a micro and macro level.

-Become a specialist within the field with the option to specialise in Sports Analytics, Business Intelligence, Artificial Intelligence & Computational Modelling.
+Become a specialist within the field with the option to specialise in Sports Analytics, Business Intelligence, Artificial Intelligence and Computational Modelling.

 Key facts